captn-hook/BRIG/README.md

 In order to add new sites, the site list in index.js should be updated to find the new directory.
 In order to allow non-poppy accounts to access a site, the user's Firebase UID should be added as a metadata tag to the model and data file to permit access.

+bug in /index/ loading no JS
+loading / works